On the cross-validation bias due to unsupervised pre-processing: Introduction

-Given a predictor and assuming that all of the samples $(\x_i, y_i)$ are independent and identically distributed, the mean error that a predictor has on a validation set is an unbiased estimate of that predictor's \emph{generalization error}, defined as the expected error on new samples.
+Given a predictor and assuming that all of the observations $(\x_i, y_i)$ are independent and identically distributed, the mean error that a predictor has on a validation set is an unbiased estimate of that predictor's \emph{generalization error}, or \emph{risk}, defined as the expected error on a new sample.
 In practice, however, data sets are often preprocessed by a data-dependent transformation prior to model evaluation.
 A simple example is mean-centering, whereby one first computes the empirical mean $\hat{\boldsymbol{\mu}}$ of the feature vectors (covariates) in the data set and then maps each feature vector via $T_{\hat{\boldsymbol{\mu}}}(\x) = \x - \hat{\boldsymbol{\mu}}$.
-After such a preprocessing stage, the transformed validation samples no longer have the same distribution as new $T_{\hat{\boldsymbol{\mu}}}$-transformed samples.
-This is due to the dependency between the validation samples and $\hat{\boldsymbol{\mu}}$.
+After such a preprocessing stage, the transformed validation set no longer has the same distribution as new $T_{\hat{\boldsymbol{\mu}}}$-transformed observations.
+This is due to the dependency between the validation set and $\hat{\boldsymbol{\mu}}$.
 Hence, the validation error is no longer guaranteed to be an unbiased estimate of the generalization error.
-Put differently, by including a preliminary preprocessing stage, constructed from both the training and validation samples, leakage of information from the validation set is introduced that may have an adverse effect on model evaluation \citep{KaufmanRossetPerlichStitelman2012}.
+Put differently, by including a preliminary preprocessing stage, constructed from both the training and validation sets, leakage of information from the validation set is introduced that may have an adverse effect on model evaluation \citep{KaufmanRossetPerlichStitelman2012}.
 We consider two types of data-dependent transformations. \paragraph{Unsupervised transformations:} $T:\mathcal X \to \mathcal X$ that are constructed only from $\x_1, \ldots \x_N$.
 Common examples include mean-centering, standardization/rescaling, dimensionality reduction, outlier removal and grouping of categorical values. \paragraph{Supervised transformations:} $T:\mathcal X \to \mathcal X$ whose construction depends on both $\x_1, \ldots \x_N$ and $y_1, \ldots y_N$.
 Various forms of feature selection fall into this category.\\

 Preliminary \textit{supervised} preprocessing is a well-known (but often repeated) pitfall.
 For example, performing feature selection on the entire data set may find features that happen to work particularly well on the validation set, thus typically leading to optimistic error estimates \citep{AmbroiseMclachlan2002, SimonEtal2003}.
 In contrast, unsupervised preprocessing is widely practiced and believed by leading statisticians to be safe.
 For example, in \textit{The Elements of Statistical Learning} \citep[p.
 246]{HastieTibshiraniFriedman2009}, the authors warn against supervised preprocessing, but make the following claim regarding unsupervised preprocessing: